yedidyakfir/CMDRunAlgorithm/README.md

 ## Future features:
+- allow multiple modules to serach in
+- we need a way to pick different option for maniuplation parameters with functions, maybe creators?
 - Create a nested structure to analyze the correct data type.
 Supporting nested types (Optional, Union, List etc)
-- Allow user to create a connection from inner parameter that was not directly created.
-<br>for example, if I need a.b.c->model and I just created a, I dont want to create a special creator for this. make a way to take the inside of a and pass it to the creator
 - how to manipulate the class, like setting the start point?
-- add settings and default config
+- add option to request parameters for additional function (like user who wants to activate egl.train) inside another function

 ### cli features
 - always run a specific function and a specific class